The best web design software makes it simple and easy to build a website, either by offering a coding platform, or a drag-and-drop interface.

 The number of themes available for Weebly is somewhat limited, but the designs are clean and professional-looking, plus there are options to personalize accordingly.
 Additionally, the themes are responsive, which means they are optimized to work with mobile devices, plus they have in built SEO, analytics, and even a feature for posting ads directly to Facebook.

-There's a free tier available for basic use, and allows you to get used to the service, with paid plans starting from $6 per month.
-However, to use your own domain and get rid of ads, you'll need to start with the $12 per month Professional plan.
+There's a free tier available for basic use, and allows you to get used to the service.
+However, to use your own domain and get rid of ads, you'll need the Professional plan.

 Webflow is a cloud-based service which has been created specifically to allow people with no coding knowledge to get started with web design.